talhazi/SearchLongString/README.md

 # Strings searching

-This program find specific strings in a large text.
+This program find specific strings in a large text, by several concurrent matchers.

 The flow of the code is as follows: